CenterForOpenScience/Employee-Manual/index.md

 Paid Time Off (PTO)
 ------------------

-At the beginning of each year, full-time, regular employees receive credit for fifteen (15) days of “Paid Time Off” (PTO).
-Part-time, regular employees will be granted PTO proportional to hours worked.
-This benefit for new hires is prorated based upon the number of working days remaining in the calendar year.
-Upon termination all unused PTO will be forfeited.
+Upon hire, all full-time COS employees receive fifteen (15) days of “Paid Time Off” (PTO).
+Starting on a staff member’s 3-year anniversary, they will receive 18 days of PTO, and starting on a staff member’s 5-year anniversary, they will receive 20 days of PTO.
+Upon termination, all unused PTO will be forfeited.
 PTO is not accrued and has no cash value.

-Staff must confirm PTO with their management, team, and HR.
-Anyone who cannot work due to an illness or emergency should notify the Human Resources Specialist.
+Staff must receive manager approval for PTO and indicate the time off on their COS calendar.
+When scheduling PTO, staff must “invite” their their manager to the event; if the manager accepts the invitation, this indicates the PTO is approved.
+If the invitation is declined, the PTO has been declined.

+All staff who cannot work due to an illness or emergency should notify the Human Resources Specialist and their team lead.
+Any absence due to an illness for more than 3 consecutive days will require a note from a doctor providing justification for not being in the office.
+Failure to provide this will be considered a voluntary separation from COS.
+Any absence for two (2) consecutive days without proper notification will be considered a voluntary separation from COS.

 Hourly Time Tracking
 --------------------